yonasBSD/nerdlog/README.md

 - SSH agent must be running locally;
 - Gawk (GNU awk) is a requirement on the hosts, since nerlog relies on the `-b` option.
 So notably, `mawk` will not work.
 You need `gawk`;
-- If you're going to read system logs (those accessible via `journalctl`), make sure that you have `rsyslog` or similar system installed; otherwise, nobody is writing to these log files.
-Notably, on latest Fedora and Debian, `rsyslog` is not installed by default.

 For more extensive discussion about these requirements, the consequent limitations, and possible ways to address them, see the [Requirements and Limitations](https://dmitryfrank.com/projects/nerdlog/article#requirements) sections in the article.